How long do washing machine shock absorbers last? (Answered)

 But most washers have 2-4 shock absorbers, usually split between the front control panel and the rear control panel.

-How much does it cost to replace washing machine absorbers?
+Wondering how much it will cost to replace your washing machine shock absorbers?

 It costs around $150 to $300 to replace both shock absorbers of your washing machine.
 Shock absorbers typically cost $20 to as high as $80 on Amazon depending on the model and washing machine brand.